 In more recent years, Morgan has developed a special interest in the workings of Mount Vernon, the plantation of George Washington.
 The Slavery Database there has tens of thousands of references to individual slaves in ledgers, correspondence, census counts, and other records.

 The 600 or so people who made up that workforce over the years were no simple field hands.
 Highly skilled and adaptable, they managed the transition to mixed-grain agriculture after tobacco went into decline.
 They built and operated kilns, distilleries, mills, and shipyards.

-Morgan’s judgement about Washington as a slave owner is mixed.
+Morgan’s judgment about Washington as a slave owner is mixed.
 On the one hand, he was constantly complaining about his slaves, criticizing their work habits and accusing them of stealing.
 He aggressively chases down those who run away.

 “As a taskmaster, he is demanding, stern, austere.
 He pushes them quite hard,” Morgan says.
 “But if he were here to speak in his own defense, he would describe himself as rigorous but fair.
 He might talk about how he held up his side of the ‘bargain,’ providing food, clothing, and shelter.
 He respected family ties.
 He didn’t throw old people out on their own.”

 Washington was just 10 years old when he assumed ownership of his first slave.
 He spent his entire lifetime deeply entangled with the day-to-day affairs of his workers.
 “He spent more time around slaves than he did around soldiers,” Morgan says.
 “He spent more time around slaves than he did marshaling the government bureaucracy.”

 A portion of a list written by George Washington in July 1799 detailing the names, ages, and skills of the enslaved people he rented from his neighbor, Mrs. Penelope French.
 [Courtesy of Washington Library]